gildas-lormeau/zip.js/docs/classes/ZipWriter.md

 The filename of the entry.
 Paths must use forward slashes ("/") as separator, as required by section 4.4.17.1 of the zip specification.
-The value is stored as-is; in particular, Windows path separators ("\\") are not converted and become part of the filename, which is interpreted inconsistently by zip tools.
+The value is stored as-is; in particular, Windows path separators ("\\") are not converted and become part of the filename, which is interpreted inconsistently by zip tools, and leading or trailing whitespace is preserved, which Windows filesystems cannot represent at the end of a name.

 ##### reader?